 Download the 2020-2021 GCS application form here.
 The formal application process runs from March 1 to April 3, 2020, closing at 5 p.m., and will include an information session with GCS faculty and current students in mid-March.
 Application materials include a 700-word (maximum) statement of interest, including a prospective research topic, a resume, and an unofficial UVA transcript.
 Email notification of admission decisions will be sent out no later than 5 p.m., April 10, 2020.

 Contact Professor Bill Wilhelm (in Rouss & Robertson Halls, Room 369) for more information about the program or application process.
 Prospective applicants may also wish to talk to members of the Class of 2020 GCS cohort (see below) for a student perspective on the program.

 Faculty advisers include Zhaohui Chen, Amanda Cowen, Natasha Foutz, Mike Gallmeyer, Adam Koch, David Lehman, Peter Maillet, Nicole Montgomery, Saonee Sarker, David Smith, Mark White, and Bill Wilhelm.

-The following students are all actively enrolled in the Global Commerce Scholars program and are willing to also answer any questions from prospective students: Caroline King, Kate McGinn, Varun Sharma, and Colin Suvak.
+The following students are all actively enrolled in the Global Commerce Scholars program and are willing to also answer any questions from prospective students: Raghav Savara, Rob Hicks, Pianpian Huang, George Moss, Winston Chen, and Jack McGreevy.